-Other Special Requirements: Availability to work irregular hours, including responding to twenty-four-hour emergency calls.
-Alcohol and drug tests will be administered to all candidates prior to final selection for positions requiring Class A or Class B Driver Licenses upon entry, and to employees in positions requiring these licenses, as mandated by the Department of Transportation federal regulations.
-In addition, all candidates must provide specific employment history for up to the past ten years for all jobs they have held that required operation of a commercial motor vehicle.
+Other Special Requirements (All Assignments): Availability to work irregular hours, including responding to twenty-four-hour emergency calls.
+Fleet Services Assignment: Alcohol and drug tests will be administered to all candidates prior to final selection for positions requiring Class A or Class B Driver Licenses upon entry, and to employees in positions requiring those licenses, as mandated by the Department of Transportation federal regulations.
+In addition, all candidates must provide specific employment history for up to the past ten years for all jobs they have held that required operation of a commercial vehicle.

 Some positions may require fingerprinting and/or background investigation.

 VACATION - 16 days 1st year, increasing to 31 days per year after 15 years’ service.
 Available after one year of service.

 ADMINISTRATIVE LEAVE – One week advanced upon appointment; two weeks accrued each year; can be taken in cash or time off.

 BEREAVEMENT LEAVE - 3 days paid in California, 5 days paid out-of-state.

 MEDICAL PLAN - The County contracts with CalPERS for a variety of medical plans.
 For most plans, County contributions pay a majority of the premiums for employees and eligible dependents.

 DENTAL PLAN - County pays for employee and eligible dependent coverage.

 VISION PLAN - The County pays for employee coverage.
 Employee may purchase eligible dependent coverage.